andrea-ruffino/andrea-ruffino.github.io/_pages/about.md

 He has completed 7+ tape-outs, getting involved in the design of analog, mixed-signal and RF circuit blocks as well as complex systems-on-chip (SoCs) in several deep submicron and FinFET CMOS technologies.

-He is a published author at Nature Electronics, JSSC, EDL, ISSCC, RFIC, ESSCIRC and his Ph.D. thesis was nominated for several EPFL awards.
+He is a published author at <em>Nature Electronics</em>, JSSC, EDL, ISSCC, RFIC, ESSCIRC and his Ph.D. thesis was nominated for several EPFL awards.